Scary Monsters (and Super Creeps): Recording

 The sessions resumed in April 1980 at Good Earth Studios in London, Visconti's own studio at the time.
-Here, all vocals were recorded, including the Japanese narration provided by actress Michi Hirota for "It's No Game (No. 1)".
-Additional instrumental overdubs were provided by Fripp and keyboardist Andy Clark, along with a guest appearance by the Who guitarist Pete Townshend on "Because You're Young".
-Townshend, who was dealing with numerous personal issues at the time, arrived at the studio in a bad mood; when Townshend asked Bowie and Visconti what they wanted from him, they replied "Pete Townshend chords".
-His contributions were ultimately placed low in the mix.
+Final instrumental overdubs were provided by Fripp and the keyboardist Andy Clark, along with a guest appearance by the Who guitarist Pete Townshend on "Because You're Young".
+Vocal tracks were recorded last, including the Japanese narration provided by the actress Michi Hirota for "It's No Game (No. 1)".

 Music and lyrics

 Commentators have classified Scary Monsters as art rock, new wave, and post-punk.
-Writing for AllMusic, Stephen Thomas Erlewine considers Scary Monsters to be a culmination of Bowie's 1970s works.
-He also considers the record's sound to be not "far removed from the post-punk of the early '80s".
-Pegg agrees, describing the record as "the triumphant culmination of Bowie's steely art-rock phase and a crucial doorway into early 1980s British pop."
+Writing for AllMusic, Stephen Thomas Erlewine considers Scary Monsters to be a culmination of Bowie's 1970s works and the record's sound to be not "far removed from the post-punk of the early '80s".
+Nicholas Pegg agrees, describing the record as "the triumphant culmination of Bowie's steely art-rock phase and a crucial doorway into early 1980s British pop".
 In a career retrospective, Consequence of Sound described Scary Monsters as "a high watermark of art pop by which Bowie's future releases are still compared."
-Bowie himself considered the record's sound to be "the epitome of the new wave sound at the time."
 Carr and Murray describe the album's sound as being harsher – and his worldview more desperate – than anything he had released since Diamond Dogs (1974).
-Biographer Christopher Sandford writes that lyrically, Scary Monsters reaffirms themes that Bowie had explored throughout his career up to that point, including madness, alienation and the "redeeming power of love"; in this case however, Bowie is able to bring the listener in instead of "freezing [them] out".
+The biographer Christopher Sandford writes that lyrically, Scary Monsters reaffirms themes that Bowie had explored throughout his career up to that point, including madness, alienation and the "redeeming power of love"; in this case however, Bowie is able to bring the listener in instead of "freezing [them] out".